In this article

 Your policy should be clear about who’s responsible for approvals to keep everything moving smoothly.
 Be sure to design your approval workflow in such a way that no one is responsible for approving their own expense report, which could present the risk of expense fraud.

 It’s also important to clarify your timelines for approval and reimbursement.
-Incurring business expenses with personal funds can be a burden for many employees, so your employee expense reimbursement process shouldn’t take more than a couple weeks.
+Incurring business expenses with personal funds can be a burden for many people, so your employee expense reimbursement process shouldn’t take more than a couple weeks.
 This helps to avoid unnecessary stress and frustration on the employee side.

 Whether you include reimbursement as part of an employee’s regular paycheck or issue a separate payment for reimbursements is a matter of preference—whatever works best for your organization and workflow.